ardriveapp/ardrive-bats-docker/README.md

 ## Network tests

-Disclaimer: * Might now work on MacOS *
+Disclaimer: * Might not work on MacOS *

 With your ardrive-bats-docker running, in another terminal we run the following command: